Compress video for email

 | File-size cap | Up to 4 GB, limited only by your device's RAM | Hard caps tied to plan tier |

-| Privacy | We can't see your video - there's nothing to leak | Provider holds a copy at least temporarily |
+| Privacy | The encoder runs in your browser; we don't see your file | Provider holds a copy at least temporarily |